-To verify the driving ability of the human-like driving decision-making algorithm in expressway lane change scenarios under the influence of social vehicles with different driving styles, we use U_1 and U_2 from Eq.
-(33) and Eq.
-(34), respectively, for the lane-changing decision-making in expressway scenarios.
-Table 3 show the human-like experimental results.
+To verify the driving ability of the human-like driving decision-making algorithm in expressway lane change scenarios under the influence of social vehicles with different driving styles, we use U_1 and U_2 from equations (33) and (34), respectively, for the lane-changing decision-making in expressway scenarios.
+Table 3 shows the human-like experimental results.